isimatosbe/my-personal-website/README.md

 ![Screenshot v0.3](/src/imgs/history/v0.3.png)
 - v0.4: Menu & Projects section
     - [x] Menu: Option to move between sections (My first idea was to display it as a folder with the sections marked in the right side of the website).
     - [x] Projects section: Submenu to showcase new projects I start.
-The first thing to add is a history of this website with every version avaliable.
+The first thing to add is a history of this website with every version available.

 v0.4 Home | v0.4 Projects
 :-------------------------:|:-------------------------: